MRC-Harwell/cytometer/INSTALL.md

         |    0      1974    G   compiz                                         154MiB |
         |    0      2283    G   ...el-token=493C1790BE0AE309A3CB57689C7C3E71   146MiB |
         +-----------------------------------------------------------------------------+

+# Create `conda` virtual environments

+1. Create a conda environment for cytometer (we need python 3.5 for Theano 0.8.2)

+        conda create --name cytometer python=3.5
+1. Activate the conda environment that you intend to run

+        source activate cytometer

 # Preparing virtual python environment to run `cytometer`